Raspberry Leaf Tea in Pregnancy – Benefits, Side Effects, and More

 - Once cool, add in the lime juice.

-- Pour it in the lolly moulds and freeze for 5-6 hours.
+- Pour it into the lolly moulds and freeze for 5-6 hours.

 Serves